-Conventional wisdom says it's prudent to have six months of living expenses set aside in a savings account or a money–market.
+Conventional wisdom says it's prudent to have six months of living expenses set aside in a savings account or a money market account.
 Give some thought to whether you need that much emergency money.
-Yes, if your job is tenuous and you are the family's sole breadwinner, keeping the full six months may make sense.
-However, if both you and your spouse work, you may need less, because you could cut back spending and live on a single paycheck if one of you loses your job.
+Yes, if your job is tenuous and you are the family's sole breadwinner, keeping the full six months or more may make sense.
+However, if both you and your partner or significant other work, you may need less, because you could cut back spending and live on a single paycheck if one of you loses your job.

 - What about Funding a Roth IRA?
-You can save for retirement on an after-tax basis, grow the account on a tax-free basis, and potentially also build up an emergency reserve at the same time.
+You can save for retirement on an after-tax basis, grow the account on a tax-deferred basis, and potentially also build up an emergency reserve at the same time.
 If you get hit with a financial emergency that your other savings do not cover, you could pull the funds you initially contributed at any time.

 As you ponder how you might cope with a financial emergency, don't just consider where you'll turn for cash.
 Also look to keep your cost of living under control, including.